 - Chill the cake before decorating to make it easier to handle and prevent frosting from melting.

-Your frosted cake will keep in the fridge for up to 5 days since the frosting seals in moisture.
-To keep it fresh, I recommend storing it in a cake carrier or other airtight container.
+The lemon berry mascarpone cake stays in the fridge for up to 5 days in a cake carrier or other airtight container.
 If you've already sliced into it, cover the cut section with some extra frosting so it doesn't dry out.
-Remove the berries from the top of the cake and store them in a separate container.
+Store the berries in a separate container.

-Store leftover frosting in an airtight container in the fridge for up to a week.
-When you're ready to use it, give it a quick stir to soften it.
+Store leftover frosting in an airtight container in the fridge for up to 1 week.
+Give it a quick stir before using it.

-Slices of cake can be frozen for up to 3 months.
-Simply wrap the leftovers in plastic wrap and freeze them in an airtight, freezer-safe container.
-When you're ready to enjoy, let a slice thaw on the counter for about 1 hour.
+Freeze cake slices for up to 3 months.
+Simply wrap the leftovers in plastic wrap and freeze them in a freezer-safe container.
+Thaw on the counter for an hour before eating.

 I don't recommend freezing the entire frosted, unsliced cake with berries on top.
-However, you can freeze the cake layers ahead of time to break up the baking and decorating processes.
+However, you can freeze the cake layers ahead of time to break up the steps.

 Frequently Asked Questions